Trick (2019 film): Production

 Dermot Mulroney was originally cast to play Det.
 Mike Denver but Omar Epps ended up playing the role in the film.

 Filming took place in Middletown, Beacon, and Warwick, New York, as well as the Umbra Sound Stages in Newburgh, New York.

 Release

-The film was released in the United States on October 18, 2019.
+Trick was released in limited theaters in the United States on October 18, 2019.
+It later released on home media that same year on December 17.